George Peabody Library: Building

 The library interior is often regarded as one of the most beautiful libraries in the world.
-Completed in 1878, it was designed by Baltimore architect Edmund G. Lind in collaboration with the first Peabody provost, Nathaniel H. Morison, that described it as a "cathedral of books".
-The visually stunning, monumental neo-Greco interior features an atrium that, over an alternating black and white slab marble floor, soars 61 feet high to a latticed skylight of frosted heavy glass, surrounded by five tiers of ornamental black cast-iron balconies (produced locally by the Bartlett-Hayward Company) and gold-scalloped columns containing closely packed book stacks.
-Between July 2002 and May 2004, the now historic library underwent a $1 million renovation and refurbishment.
+It was completed in 1878, designed by Baltimore architect Edmund G. Lind in collaboration with Peabody provost Nathaniel H. Morison.
+It was Morrison who described it as a "cathedral of books".
+The neo-Greco interior features an atrium that rises 61 feet to a latticed skylight of frosted glass, surrounded by five tiers of ornamental black cast-iron balconies produced by the Bartlett-Hayward Company and gold-scalloped columns containing book stacks.
+The library underwent a $1 million renovation and refurbishment between July 2002 and May 2004.

 Private events

 The George Peabody Library operates as an event venue.
 Event fees support the library's collections, services, and programs.